joshuahickman1/Lost_Apples/README.md

 ## iOS Version Compatibility

-Lost Apples supports and has been tested on iOS extractions from:
+Lost Apples supports iOS extractions from:
 - iOS 15.3.1 and later
 - Tested on iOS 15.3.1, 16.x, 17.x, 18.x, and 26.x